 This turned a four-minute drink build into a thirty-second drink: I simply put equal parts milk and tea concentrate into a pitcher, steamed, and poured.

 With batch-brewed coffee and tea, it’s not just about speed and convenience, either.
-In a high-stress café with a line to the door for most of the day—for five days in a row—consistency and accuracy can easily waver.
+Consistency and accuracy can easily waver in a high-stress café with a line to the door for most of the day—for five days in a row.
 I can only imagine how many AeroPresses I would have exploded or Black Roses I would have made sans syrup if it wasn’t all made with precise proportions in advance.
-Speed, precision, and consistency: these add up to a quality drink and a positive customer experience.
+Speed, precision, and consistency add up to a quality drink and a positive customer experience.

-Although the four of us all had our specific roles and responsibilities, we made sure each of us knew about everything that was going on and we didn’t hesitate to delegate when in a pinch.
-We had originally planned to switch roles every day, but we got into a comfortable groove.
-If it was total chaos across the bar, behind it we were a well-caffeinated machine.
+Although the four of us all had our specific roles and responsibilities, we made sure each of us knew about everything going on, and we didn’t hesitate to delegate when in a pinch.
+We had initially planned to switch roles every day, but we got into a comfortable groove.
+If it was chaos across the bar, we were a well-caffeinated machine behind it.
 Because we stayed in constant communication, we kept screw-ups to a minimum and wait times low while still making great food and drinks.